 TIP: Please click on the refresh button beside the Schemas to see updated SCHEMAS.

-Best way to Delete Database
+Best Way to Drop or Delete Database in MySQL

-Let us see what will happen if we drop a non-existing using MySQL drop database statement.
+Let us see what will happen if we drop a non-existing using a drop database statement.
 From the below screenshot, you can observe that it is throwing an error saying: Can’t drop first_database.
 This is because the DB doesn’t exist.

 DROP DATABASE first_database;